The French National Gaming Authority

 Players looking for reassurance that they are playing at a locally licensed gaming site in France will need to know how to check if it holds a valid permit to operate.

 This can be done by simply investigating the footer area of the site.
-The details and licence number should be listed here along with the registered address of the provider.
+The details and licence number and the provider’s registered address should be listed here.

 Before the start of 2020, operators approved by ARJEL would have the ‘LABEL ARJEL’ clearly displayed on their site.
-This will now be updated to reflect the name of the new independent governing body known as the L’autorité Nationale des Jeux or ANJ for short.
+This will now be updated to reflect the new independent governing body’s name, the L’autorité Nationale des Jeux or ANJ for short.

-There is also a list of officially licensed operators available at the ANJ website which at last count numbered around 13 gambling providers.
+There is also a list of officially licensed operators on the ANJ website, which, at last, numbered around 13 gambling providers.
 French players can check here to be reassured that the site they have chosen to play at holds an official licence.

 Benefits of the French Gaming Authority Licence

-Being one of the toughest markets to enter can have advantages for both players and operators.
+Being one of the toughest markets can have advantages for players and operators.
 It ensures that any business providing gambling services in France complies with some of the most stringent gaming regulations in the world.

-Therefore, players are much better protected from online fraud and identity theft than they would be at sites using a global licence such as Curacao.
+Therefore, players are much better protected from online fraud and identity theft than at sites using a global licence, such as Curacao.
 The limited choice of operators also goes a long way to protect vulnerable people and those with gambling problems.

 Risks of the French Gambling Authority Licence

 The National Gaming Authority was established as an independent administrative authority on the 1st of January 2020.
-This recent change comes on the back of several changes to gambling legislation in France since 2010.
+This recent change comes from several changes to gambling legislation in France since 2010.
 This gives the impression that the government is still very much finding its way when it comes to how gambling is licensed and regulated in France.

 This change and uncertainty create risk for both gambling operators and players alike.
 France may be seen as an unattractive market due to the turbulent nature of the organisations around online and offline gambling activities.

-An additional risk is high taxation and restrictive nature of the gambling laws in France.
-Many operators have chosen to cease their participation in the French market because the setup was unattractive to them when compared with other global territories and licences.
+An additional risk is high taxation and the restrictive nature of the gambling laws in France.
+Many operators have chosen to cease their participation in the French market because the setup was unattractive compared to other global territories and licences.

 Recent Legislative Changes